 - Personal care givers looking after residents with indwelling devices, e.g. urinary catheter, PEG tube, are not responsible for giving clinical care, but need to have knowledge of asepsis and understanding of the importance of not introducing contamination to these devices. - Only staff educated, trained and assessed in aseptic technique should undertake this procedure.
 Adherence to the principles of asepsis (as described below) plays a vital role in preventing the transmission of infection in any environment.
-It is the responsibility of each member of staff who undertakes an aseptic technique to understand the meaning of these principles and to incorporate them into their everyday practice. - An audit should be undertaken to monitor compliance with the technique and a record of training and audit should be available.
-An assessment record and audit tool are available to download at www.infectionpreventioncontrol.co.uk. - Staff undertaking an aseptic technique should be free from infection, e.g. colds, sore throats, septic lesions.
+It is the responsibility of each member of staff who undertakes an aseptic technique to understand the meaning of these principles and to incorporate them into their everyday practice. - Staff undertaking an aseptic technique should be free from infection, e.g. colds, sore throats, septic lesions.

-The principles of asepsis/aseptic technique
+4. The principles of asepsis/aseptic technique